Skip to main content

 Summary

-• Behavioral and anomaly detection for subtle or low-prevalence threats.
+• Behavioral and anomaly detection for novel, low-prevalence threats.

-• Retrospective detection via a customer-specific telemetry lake.
+• Retrospective detection via a customer-specific data lake.

 Need help integrating AlphaSOC into your environment?
 Contact us.